Are you prepared?

 Frequently Asked Questions

-Redmond Rotary depends on many volunteers on the day of the event to make it a success You can sign up to help either before or after the ride.
-To register for this great volunteer event, go to: https://www.volunteermatch.org/search/opp3634670.jsp
+Stinky Spoke depends on many volunteers on the day of the event to make it a success.
+Sign up to help before, during and/or after the ride.
+Contact us any time about volunteering.

-Parking is available at the Redmond City Hall parking garage, 8711 160th Ave NE, Redmond, WA 98052 on the second through fourth floors.
-Overflow parking may be available at the King County District Courthouse, 8601 160th Ave NE, Redmond, WA 98052.
+Parking is available at the Redmond City Hall parking garage, 8711 160th Avenue NE, Redmond, WA 98052, on the second through fourth floors.
+Overflow parking may be available at the King County District Courthouse, 8601 160th Avenue NE, Redmond, WA 98052.
 Please DO NOT park in the Redmond Public Library parking area.
-There is bike parking near the big tent at Redmond City Hall.

-Yes, you can register at packet pickup on Friday, January 26 at Postdoc Brewing from 3 to 6 p.m.
+Yes, you can register at packet pickup on Friday, January 30 at Postdoc Brewing, 17625 NE 65th Street #100, Redmond, WA 98052, from 3:00 to 6:00 p.m.
 You can also register the morning of the ride.
 HOWEVER, if you choose one of these options, the base cost of $70 will increase to $85.

 Rider packets will be available starting at 7:30 a.m. on the day of the ride.
-Rider packets will also be available the evening before, Friday, January 26, from 3 p.m. to 6 p.m. at Postdoc Brewing Company, 17625 NE 65th St #100, Redmond, WA 98052.
+Rider packets will also be available the evening before, Friday, January 30, from 3:00 p.m. to 6:00 p.m. at Postdoc Brewing Company, 17625 NE 65th Street #100, Redmond, WA 98052.
 We encourage all riders to save time and pick up their packets the evening before the ride.

 The part of the course that runs through the watershed is a single track.
-There are places you can ride side by side, but there might be other people on the trail.
-We’d say that more than 70 percent is not a single track.
+There are places where you can ride side by side, but there might be other people on the trail.
+About 70 percent is not a single track.
 The ride through the watershed has many curves and only a few steep ups and downs.
-Most of the pipeline trail is wide.
+Most of the Pipeline Trail is wide.
 Heart Attack Hill is a challenge, with two steep downhill runs on the course.

 Kids and families are welcome to ride.
 However, the course is challenging, and we recommend that riders be nine years of age or older.

-Redmond Rotary Club
+Rotary Club of Redmond

 Rotary International is a humanitarian service organization that brings together business and professional leaders in order to provide community service, promote integrity, and advance goodwill, peace, and understanding in the world.
 Redmond Rotary produces Stinky Spoke, our major fundraising event of the year, to raise needed funds for local charities and international priorities.
 Its education program recognizes students-of-the-month at Redmond High School, supports Redmond High’s Interact Club, and awards scholarships so that students can further their educations.